Beyond Autistic Burnout

 Hey there,

 I was so tired.
 All the time.
-Tired of saying I was tired all the time.
+Tired of saying I was tired.
 Tired to the bones.
 I mean exhausted.
-Is this familiar?
-Can you even remember the last time you felt fully rested?

-I’m guessing you’ve already cut back so much in your life, but it’s never enough.
+I’m guessing you’ve already cut back so much in your life.
+But it’s never enough.

 Person laying in bed, underneath covers, while staring at a phone illuminating them.